epsi-rns/epsi-rns.github.io/_posts/webdev/2016-06-22-jekyll-arch-install.markdown

 <div class="alert alert-dismissible alert-info">
   <button type="button" class="close" data-dismiss="alert">&times;</button>
   <strong>Information:</strong> This <a href="#" class="alert-link">page is using Temporary URL</a>,
-  I will put this page to Tutorial section later.
+  I will move this page to Tutorial section later.
 </div>

 Installing Jekyll on Arch/Manjaro is a little bit tricky.